How Replication and ISR work in Apache Kafka~ NaN minutes

 In case of any unforeseen events like hardware failure or for maintenance purposes, if we want to bring the broker down, it is recommended to have at least two brokers in the ISR (the leader + a replica) so no loss of data is guaranteed by Kafka.

-Conduktor, a Kafka Desktop client, made it easy to manage the replication status, in-sync replicas, broker status of your cluster at one place in an easy to use GUI without running multiple commands.
+Conduktor makes it easy to manage replication status, in-sync replicas, and broker status of your cluster in one place in an easy to use GUI without running multiple commands.